wing1012usa/Quantative-Method-and-R/Multiple Linear Regression.md

 ```

 # Semipartial correlations
+Notes: <br/>
-Notes: We can use the **spcor.test function** from the ppcor package.
-This function requires the data to be formatted differently with missing data (NA) removed (na.omit).
-The select argument allows us to focus on the variables included in the model so cases are not removed unless they have missing data on the variable of interest.
+We can use the **spcor.test function** from the ppcor package.
+This function requires the data to be formatted differently **with missing data (NA) removed (na.omit).** The select argument allows us to focus on the variables included in the model so cases are not removed unless they have missing data on the variable of interest.
 Additionally, we need to reformat the gender variable so it is classified as numeric.

-### Prepare data
+## Prepare data
 Code:
 ```
 Physics2 <- na.omit(subset.data.frame(Physics,